Anthony Langley: Net Worth

+In May 2025, the Sunday Times Rich List estimated his net worth to be £1.9 billion.

 Personal life

 Langley lives in Nottinghamshire and Norfolk, England, with his wife.
 The couple have one daughter and two sons; all three work within Langley's organization in senior management positions.
 Langley owns several other homes in the UK and abroad, including a ski chalet in Courchevel, France.